By Divij Pasrija

 10. Camel Safari in Ladakh- A camel safari is not so much an adventurous experience.
 But when it happens on a rare, double humped back camel, in freezing temperatures, it does make for an adventurous experience.
 You can take a camel safari in Ladakh, in the sand dunes between Deskit and Hunder villages.
 The overlooking snow capped peaks almost make it look like an unreal experience.

 About author: Divij Pasrija is an adventurer, budding photographer and a digital marketing strategist.
 He has been to various trekking trails and to many offbeat destinations in India.
 He has been writing since he was 12.
-Currently, he writes articles on travel for www.Thrillophilia.com.
+Currently, he writes articles on travel for www.Thrillophilia.com with a focuse on things to do in India.

 Are you interested in sharing your adventures with us?
 Learn how to be a guest blogger.